Have regular eye check-ups

 Maintain a healthy lifestyle

 Don’t smoke.
-Smoking has been linked to macular degeneration and is also a cause of cardiovascular disease, which may impact the eyes and vision.
+Smoking has been linked to macular degeneration and is also a cause of cardiovascular disease, which may affect the eyes and vision.

 Protect your eyes from hazards

-- 60% of eye injuries happen at work, most incidents are preventable.
-When at work, follow directions to lower shields on machinery and wear safety glasses.
+Sixty per cent of eye injuries happen at work and most incidents are preventable.
+Follow directions to lower shields on machinery and wear safety glasses.

 Arrange eye examinations and reviews for family and friends at risk

-- Children are often unaware or unable to express the fact that their vision is blurry.
-60% of children identified as “problem learners” suffer from poor vision.
+Children are often unaware or unable to express the fact that their vision is blurry.
+Sixty per cent of children identified as ‘problem learners’ are challenged by ‘poor vision’.